ankcrimson/InvoiceGenerator/README.md

 ### Execution
 - so the `app/bin` directory will have the executables and the excel file, and then we can execute the executable,
 - this will generate the pdf files in the format of firstname_lastname.pdf

+  Todo: update java version